-Tier 2 capital of GBI consists of subordinated debt.
+Tier 2 capital of GBI consists of a subordinated loan.
 Tier 2 capital instruments are subject to gradual amortization in case the remaining maturity of the debt falls below five years.
-No amortization is applied on the Tier 2 capital of GBI as the remaining maturity of the instrument is higher than five years.
+No amortization is applied on Tier 2 capital of GBI, as the remaining maturity of the instrument is higher than five years.
 The main features of the Tier 2 instrument are provided in Annex 1.

 There are also further deductions from Tier 2 capital.
-The remaining 40% of the shortfall of general provisions, of which 60% was deducted from CET 1 capital, is deducted from Tier 2 capital.
-On the other hand, the excess of specific provisions over impaired exposures is added back to Tier 2^3 .
-Additionally, any excess holdings of own funds instruments of other financial institutions above 10% of the Bank's own CET 1 capital is deducted from the respective level of own funds; in GBI's case, holdings of Tier 2 instruments above the threshold are thus deducted from Tier 2.
+The remaining 10% of the shortfall of provisions is deducted from Tier 2 capital.
+On the other hand, the excess of specific provisions over impaired exposures is added back to Tier 22.
+Additionally, any excess holdings of own funds instruments of other financial institutions above 10% of the Bank's own CET1 capital is deducted from the respective level of own funds.
+In GBI's case, holdings of Tier 2 instruments are below the threshold, thus no deduction from Tier 2 is necessary.